 Or, you could become a bridge builder.
 You could build a temporary bridge out of ropes or wood, or a bridge designed with stone or steel that would last for many years.

 Neither way is wrong or right.
 Just different choices.
-We could for sake of argument take opposing viewpoints on the better, faster way to walk this path.
-We could discuss how those that follow us would make better speed with some type of bridge.
-Or how scaling up each peak would define us, and make us stronger.
+You could for sake of argument take opposing viewpoints on the better, faster way to walk this path.
+You could discuss how those that follow you would make better speed with some type of bridge that you are building.
+Or how scaling up each peak would define you and make you stronger.
 For me, rock climbing would be facing the fear of falling to my death.
 It would test my faith in ropes, cords, carabineers, slings, anchors, and harnesses.

-The purpose of life is to be defeated by greater and greater things.
+The purpose of life is to be defeated by greater and greater things – Rainer Maria Rilke

-Some time ago I self identified a pattern that I have.
+Some time ago I self-identified a pattern that I have.
 I call it one foot on the brake and one foot on the gas.
 It began with a childhood experience when I was four years old.
 I was very motivated to the best in school and when I was an adult to climb the corporate ladder.
 I was also very introverted and didn’t like to be seen and noticed.
 This pattern of drawing attention to myself by being a master at my job, and then shrinking back when I got the attention used to drive me crazy.

-Have you ever had a project you wanted to complete and every time you sat down to work on it, you would remember something else you had to do.
+Have you ever had a project you wanted to complete and every time you sat down to work on it, you would remember something else you had to do?
 It might be an email that simply must be written and sent now.
 It might be laundry or dishes that have to be done.
 You notice a spider web on the ceiling that must be removed.
 You have to run to the store.
 Your mind is looking for something to distract you away from the project.
-Suddenly the whole day is gone and you didn’t work on it at all.
+Suddenly the whole day is gone, and you didn’t work on it at all.